 Specific Rock and Mineral Books

-Acquiring books on specific rocks and minerals that you’re interested learning more about can be quite the eye opening experience for the amateur rockhound, such as myself.
+Acquiring books on specific rocks and minerals that you’re interested in learning more about can be quite the eye-opening experience for the amateur rockhound, such as myself.
 It provides insight into the complexities of the subjects without generally getting too technical.

-Some of these books are hard to find and out of print so you will need to try finding them at the library, eBay, and other used sellers.
-For more modern titles I have included links to the books on Amazon.
+Some of these books are difficult to find and out of print, so you will need to try finding them at the library, eBay, and other used sellers.
+For more modern titles, I have included links to the books on Amazon.

 I am an Amazon Affiliate and I earn a small commission from qualifying purchases made after clicking one of my links, even if you ultimately choose another product.
 This costs you nothing, but the small commissions earned on referrals supports the ongoing creation of content on this site.
 Thank you for your support.

 Title: Agates: Treasures of the Earth by Roger Pabian, Brian Jackson, Peter Tandy